anvilproject/anvil-portal/content/learn/accessing-data/requesting-data-access.md

 # Requesting Data Access

-<hero small>AnVIL is a repository for open and controlled access datasets.
+<hero>AnVIL is a repository for open and controlled access datasets.
 Dataset access is controlled in adherence to NIH Policy and in line with the standards set forth in the individual consents involved in each cohort.</hero>

 ## Data Access Types